kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/edge-syncer.md

 - ~Upsynced objects can be accessed from APIExport set on the workload management workspace bound to the mailbox workspace (with APIBinding).
 This access pattern might be changed when other APIs such as summarization are provided in edge-mc.~ => Upsynced objects are accessed through Mailbox informer.

 #### Feasibility study
-We will verify if the design describled here could cover the following 4 scenarios.
+We will verify if the design described here could cover the following 4 scenarios.
 - I can register an edge-syncer on a Edge cluster to connect a mailbox workspace specified by name. (edge-syncer registration)
 - I can deploy Kyverno and its policy from mailbox workspace to Edge cluster just by using manifests (generated from Kyverno helm chart) rather than using OLM. (workload deployment by edge-syncer's downsyncing)
 - I can see the policy report generated at Edge cluster via API Export on workload management workspace. (resource upsyncing by edge-syncer)